 Cyberbullying is new ground for targeting kids with autism

 In a recent study, 63% of kids with autism were reported to have been bullied, and they were three times as likely to be bullied as a sibling without autism.
 Cyberbullying has become a prominent way that kids are bullied in the digital age, especially with the advent of smartphones.
 For kids with autism, this type of harassment can be devastating.

 And unlike traditional bullying, cyberbullying can happen around the clock and isn’t limited to the playground.
 For kids with interests and focuses as intense as those with autism, posting earnestly and excitedly about their passions may lead to teasing online.
 They may also not understand what’s happening, or why, and thus not know when to seek help from a trusted adult if things get out of hand.

-Bark can help parents and their kids with autism by providing a digital safety net that monitors texts, email, YouTube and 24+ media platforms for signs of cyberbullying, depression, suicidal thoughts, sexual predators, drug use, and more.
+Bark can help parents and their kids with autism by providing a digital safety net that monitors texts, email, YouTube and 24+ other apps children with autism might be using for signs of cyberbullying, depression, suicidal thoughts, sexual predators, drug use, and more.
 Bark alerts provide families the opportunity to talk about issues that could become a problem before anything serious happens.
 Sign up today for a free, one-week trial.

 This April, in honor of Autism Awareness Month, new subscribers can donate their first month of service to the Organization for Autism Research.
 Use code BARK_OAR19 to save 15% and contribute to their important work.